bp-studio/box-pleating-studio/CONTRIBUTING.md

 BP Studio is developed using [VS Code](https://code.visualstudio.com/), and the project folder is already configured for it.
+As you open the project with it, it will also hint you the recommended extensions to install.

 ## Contributing new languages